 You may want to take your foundation training one step further and gain a Level 7 Qualification in Injectables for Aesthetic Medicine.
 This certificate has been designed and created by the governing bodies to improve and standardise aesthetics training.
 The Level 7 Certificate therefore represents the most reputable qualification currently available in the UK today.
 It should be noted that you need to be an independent prescriber to complete the Level 7 certificate.

 Regardless of whether or not you want to achieve the full Level 7 certificate, it is advisable to choose a training provider that is recognised with Level 7 accreditation.
 This will ensure that you receive the highest quality of teaching available on the market.
 Additionally, by completing foundation training with a Level 7 accredited provider you can choose to pursue the full certificate without having to repeat your initial training.

 5. Get Insurance and Source Products and Consumables

 After you’ve completed your Foundation Botox® and Dermal Fillers training course and received your certificate, you will need to get indemnity insurance.
 You will also need to decide where you plan to source your products from.
-As an independent prescriber, it may be easier to order them independently through an online pharmacy, such as Health Xchange or Wigmore pharmacy.
+As an independent prescriber, it may be easier to order them independently through an online pharmacy, such as Health Xchange or Church Pharmacy.
 Alternatively, you may plan on using the products and consumables supplied by the practice in which you will be working.
 Either way, as the practitioner it is your responsibility to ensure that you are fully equipped to deliver treatments with products and consumables which are sterile, in date, untampered, and appropriate for use.

 6. Begin Practicing